l0k0ms/log-workshop-2/README.md

 The workshop is scheduled for an hour and a half.
 In this short time frame, having prerequisites installed is crucial to maximize everyone's hands on time.

-Please ensure you accomplished the following steps before the event:
+Please ensure you accomplished the following steps **before the event**:

 1. Install [Docker CE](https://store.docker.com/search?type=edition&offering=community).